lit/lit.dev/packages/lit-dev-content/site/docs/tools/development.md

 * `'migration'`: warnings related to migration from LitElement 2.x
 * `'change-in-update'`: warnings related to changing reactive state during an update

-The methods to control warnings are `ReactiveElement.disableWarning()` and `ReactiveElement.enableWarning()`.
-You can call them on any subclass of ReactiveElement, including LitElement and your own classes, and the warnings will be enabled or disabled for only those classes.
-For instance, you can disable warnings on all ReactiveElement classes, all LitElement classes, or only specific LitElement subclasses.
+You can control the optional warnings using the `ReactiveElement.disableWarning()` and `ReactiveElement.enableWarning()` methods.
+You can call them on any subclass of `ReactiveElement`, including `LitElement` and your own classes.
+Calling the methods on a given class turns warnings on or off for and the warnings for that class and any subclasses.
+For instance, you can turn off a category of warnings on all `ReactiveElement` classes, on all `LitElement` classes, or on a specific `LitElement` subclass.

 These methods are only available in development builds, so be sure to guard their access.
 We recommend using optional chaining.